A Life Shaped by Mountains.

 Some mountains and happenings along the way.

-The slopes at Hidden Valley were steep and icy.
-A blue, windswept ice that mid-Atlantic skiers know all to well.
-Quite often, we would go home smelling like a mix of diesel fuel, motor oil, and hydraulic fluid.
-The resort did it's best, but our beloved slopes were often the victim of mechanical failures which included leaks from snowmaking guns, snowcats, and even chairlifts.
-Adversity aside, we had a place to ride, fun times to be had, and Hidden Valley is where the sport of snowboarding got its start in New Jersey.
+Hidden Valley became our nightly playground.
+We weren’t all friends at first, but we shared a common bond and mutual respect—this was uncharted territory for all of us.
+The slopes were steep and icy, with the hard, windswept blue ice that mid-Atlantic skiers know all too well.
+Quite often, we would go home smelling of diesel fuel, motor oil, and hydraulic fluid.
+The resort did its best, but our beloved slopes were frequently victims of mechanical failures—leaks from snowmaking guns, snowcats, and even chairlifts.

 1989 | Vernon Valley, NJ